Ben-ita66/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script prints the type of the file.
 A script to create a symbolic link.
 A script to copy a html file.
+A script to move files beginning with an uppercase letter.